zohassadar/NestrisHacks/README.md

 Credit to [HydrantDude](https://www.youtube.com/@hydrantdude3642)

 Anydas skips the legal screen and provides a menu that allows for a customized Delayed Auto Shift (DAS) experience.
 The DAS setting, presented in hexadecimal, controls the initial delay in number of frames.
 The Auto Repeat Rate (ARR), also presented in hexadecimal, controls how many frames between shifts after the initial delay.
 The ARE Charge setting when enabled allows the DAS charge to occur during entry delay.

 See [this page](https://tetris.fandom.com/wiki/ARE) for an explanation of ARE.

     -H anydas

+Incompatible with:

+* DAS Meter

+## DAS Meter

+Very simple modification that displays the Delayed Auto Shift (DAS) value as a meter below the playfield.

+    -H dasmeter

+Incompatible with:

+* Anydas
+* Penguin Line Clear

 ## Penguin Line Clear